"The mass of men lead lives of quiet desperation" - Henry Thoreau

 "In the end, we will remember not the words of our enemies, but the silence of our friends".
 Martin Luther King Jnr

 "Thirteen years in the making, Sheffield's Shocking Past is the literary debut by Chris Hobbs.
 Ably assisted by fellow author Matthew Bell, this book contains some of the most bizarre, little known and tragic incidents of Victorian times.
-Multiple murders; child murderers; a burning boy running half a mile before his agonising death; strange deaths; untimely deaths; deaths by starvation; hideous accidents; a romantic double suicide and a factory explosion killing all in its wake".
+Multiple murders; child murderers; a burning boy running half a mile before his agonizing death; strange deaths; untimely deaths; deaths by starvation; hideous accidents; a romantic double suicide and a factory explosion killing all in its wake".

 If you want further information about the book and its contents please follow the link to the page - Sheffield's Shocking Past - Forgotten Tales of Murder, Mishap & Gruesome Misdemeanour by Chris Hobbs & Matthew Bell